-With over 25 years’ experience, Katie is a recognized non-profit leader, field practitioner, and international conservationist.
-At the helm since 2003, Katie focuses on delivering the Wild Earth Allies mission to protect vital areas of our natural world for the benefit of wildlife, habitats and people by inspiring collaborative action.
-Katie’s leadership draws from years spent living in Rwanda as director of the International Gorilla Conservation Program and as program technical director for the African Wildlife Foundation.
+With over three decades of experience, Katie is a recognized non-profit leader, field practitioner, and international conservationist.
+At the helm since 2003, and leading our re-branding in 2016, Katie focuses on delivering the Wild Earth Allies mission to protect vital areas of our natural world for the benefit of wildlife, habitats and people by inspiring collaborative action.
+Her grounded leadership style draws from years spent living in Rwanda as director of the International Gorilla Conservation Program and as program technical director for the African Wildlife Foundation.
 Her earlier career included grant-making with the National Fish and Wildlife Foundation, private sector natural resource management consulting, and land use planning.

 Adam Henson, Conservation Director

-Responsible for overall program design and partnerships, Adam has over 20 years experience working in international biodiversity conservation and natural resources management, with experience in Africa, Latin America, Asia and the United States.
+Responsible for overall program design and partnerships, Adam has over 20 years’ experience working in international biodiversity conservation and natural resources management, with experience in Africa, Latin America, Asia and the United States.
 His areas of technical expertise include landscape-level conservation planning, project design, performance monitoring, protected area management, and watershed sciences.
 Adam has held senior positions with African Wildlife Foundation and FFI, Inc., and worked for the US National Park Service at Rocky Mountain National Park, Colorado, where he engaged in forest restoration, wildlife monitoring, and wildland firefighting.He also served as an agriculture extension agent in the US Peace Corps in Central African Republic and Guinea.
 Adam holds an MSc in Watershed Sciences from Colorado State University and a BA in Anthropology.

 Eugène Rutagarama, Conservation Advisor

-Eugène has over 25 years of experience working in conservation in the Great Lakes region of Africa and is a leader in the transboundary conservation of the critically endangered mountain gorilla.
+Eugène has over 25 years’ experience working in conservation in the Great Lakes region of Africa and is a leader in the transboundary conservation of the critically endangered mountain gorilla.
 He is a committed and respected conservation professional.
 In 1996, with park staff in Rwanda’s Volcanoes National Park, Eugène received the John Paul Getty Conservation Prize in recognition of outstanding contributions in times of conflict.
 In 2001, he was individually recognized as Africa recipient of the prestigious Goldman Environmental Prize.
 In 2007, Eugène was recognized as a CNN Hero.
 As the Director of the International Gorilla Conservation Program (IGCP), he worked on all aspects of regional program design, management, and technical support for conservation of mountain gorillas and their habitat in Rwanda, Uganda, and Democratic Republic of the Congo.
 Eugène has also held senior positions with the Wildlife Conservation Society, the Dian Fossey Gorilla Fund’s Karisoke Research Center, and Rwanda’s national parks agency following the war and genocide in 1994.
 In this government capacity, he was instrumental in restoring and restructuring the parks department and restarting gorilla-based tourism in Volcanoes National Park.
 Eugène holds an MSc in Applied Ecology and Conservation from the University of East Anglia, UK, and a bachelor’s in biology from the University of Burundi, Bujumbura.

 Tuy Sereivathana (Vathana), Cambodia Program Director

-Steven W. Brewer, Ph.D., Botanist, Trees of Belize Project
+Steven W. Brewer, Ph.D., Botanist

 Margaret Bartel, Consulting Chief Financial Officer